alfonzodev/nc-news/README.md

 (Please refer to the wireframe in this repo for an overview of these features)

 Also, there are some improvements to be made in regards to design and responsiveness.
-For example, the navbar is currently not completely reponsive in mobile as there is some overlap of elements.

 ## Installation and Setup Instructions